John B. Rhodes, Chair

-The Office of General Counsel is responsible for representing and appearing on behalf of the people of the state in all actions or proceedings involving any question related to the Public Service Law or within the jurisdiction of the Commission.
-The General Counsel provides the Chairman and Commission with legal advice, represents the agency in court and before federal agencies, advises Department personnel on legal issues relating to utility regulation and prepares proposed regulations and legislation.
+The Office of General Counsel provides legal representation and advice to the Department of Public Service, the Public Service Commission and the New York State Board on Electric Generation Siting and the Environment.
+The Office of General Counsel also represents and appears on behalf of the people of the state in all actions or proceedings involving any question related to the Public Service Law or within the jurisdiction of the Commission in court and before federal agencies, and prepares proposed regulations and legislation.

-The Office of Hearings and Alternative Dispute Resolution consists of Administrative Law Judges and support staff assigned to all proceedings in which hearings are held and other cases and disputes.
-Judges oversee development of the official case record, analyze arguments and evidence offered by parties, offer advice and recommendations about how issues should be resolved by the Commission, and draft Commission decisions.
-Judges also participate in a broad range of cases or other disputes in which Alternative Dispute Resolution techniques may be employed to help interested parties reach agreement among themselves about how the issues presented should be resolved by the Commission.
+The Office of Hearings consists of support staff and Administrative Law Judges, who are assigned to all proceedings in which hearings are held and to other cases where the assistance of a judge would be beneficial.
+Judges oversee development of the official case record, analyze arguments and evidence offered by parties, offer advice and recommendations about how issues should be resolved by the Commission or N.Y.S.
+Siting Board, and draft Commission and Siting Board decisions.
+Judges may also be separately assigned to serve as mediators to assist parties in settlement negotiations.

 Office of Telecommunications

 The Office of Telecommunications is responsible for overseeing the performance of the telecommunication and cable television companies under Commission jurisdiction.
-The Office is divided into two sections as follows:
+The Office is divided into three sections as follows:

-The Network Reliability section, led by Mike Rowley, evaluates telecommunications systems to ensure compliance with technical and safety standards and provides real-time reporting of outages affecting telecommunications networks in support of the state's overall emergency response effort and monitors the restoration of networks following emergencies and natural disasters.
-The Network Reliability section ensures that the companies provide safe and quality service to consumers.
-In addition, the section conducts field investigations involving telecommunications outside plant, enforces underground facilities protection, and oversees other technical network issues.
+Network Reliability section evaluates telecommunications systems to ensure compliance with technical and safety standards and provides real-time reporting of outages affecting telecommunications networks in support of the state's overall emergency response effort and monitors the restoration of networks following emergencies and natural disasters.

 See other web pages in the category: About the PSC